 WASHINGTON (AP) — President-elect Donald Trump's choice for defense secretary was among U.S. military officials who, the FBI concluded, received anonymous emails from the woman whose affair with then-CIA director David Petraeus led to his downfall, The Associated Press has learned.

-The emails to now-retired Marine Gen. James Mattis and others, warning them to stay away from Tampa, Florida, socialite Jill Kelley, led to the discovery of the affair and revelations that Petraeus had shown classified secrets to his lover and biographer, Paula Broadwell.
+The emails to now-retired Marine Gen. James Mattis and others, warning them to stay away from a Tampa, Florida, socialite, led to the discovery of Petraeus' affair with his biographer Paula Broadwell, and revelations that he had shown classified secrets to her.

-According to an FBI report and a U.S. official, agents interviewed Mattis, who said he always had proper interactions with Kelley.
+According to an FBI report and a U.S. official, agents interviewed Mattis, who said he always had proper interactions with the socialite, Jill Kelley.
 The official spoke on condition of anonymity because the official was not authorized to discuss the investigation publicly.

 The bizarre scandal surfaced four years ago but has crept back into headlines in recent weeks because Petraeus is among candidates Trump is considering to become secretary of state.

 Petraeus resigned as CIA director in November 2012, and later pleaded guilty to one misdemeanor charge of mishandling classified information.
 He was also fined $100,000 and remains on probation.

 The scandal unfolded when the FBI investigated anonymous emails sent to high-ranking military officials and to Kelley's husband, warning them about what was described as Kelley's inappropriate behavior toward the men.

 One of the officials who received an anonymous email was Mattis, who Trump announced last week would become his nominee for secretary of defense.